 Students should plan on bringing a notebook or binder, pens, and pencils.
 Additionally, students should check the course descriptions for any special books or materials individual instructors may require.

-Summer College students may check into residence halls between 3pm and 7pm on the Sunday they arrive at on campus.
-On the afternoon of check-in, students can get their UCards, explore campus, and have dinner.
-Students will then meet at their residence hall at 7pm for a campus tour and orientation.
+Summer College students may check into residence halls between 3pm and 6:30pm on the Sunday they arrive at on campus.
+On the afternoon of check-in, students can explore campus and have dinner.
+Students will then meet at their residence hall at 7pm for a welcome meeting and orientation.
 Checkout time is 9am-12pm on the Saturday that the student's program ends.

 Parents can park next to the residence hall for student drop off and pick up.

 A laptop computer is not required, and all Summer College students have library access.
 However, all students are allowed to bring their own computers to campus.
 All rooms have access to the internet using an ethernet or wireless connection.
 Please note: Students are responsible for securing their own personal computers and should take all necessary steps to guard against loss.